 Religion 190FS/ African and African American Studies 190FS/ Political Science 190FS: The Politics of Religion and Race (CCI, EI, SS)

-Joseph Winters, Assistant Professor of Religious Studies, African and African American Studies, and English
+Joseph Winters, Andrew W. Mellon Assistant Professor of Religious Studies and African and African American Studies

 While we are often told that religion and politics should be separate in a secular, liberal society, black freedom struggles demonstrate the interconnections between religion and political resistance.
 In this course, we will examine how struggles against racial injustice have been informed and enabled by religious ideas and practices—not to mention criticism of religious institutions that justify anti-black racism.
 We will focus on three different contexts/movements in US history – anti-slavery/abolitionist movements, the civil rights movement, and Black Lives Matter – considering in each case how religion is both an object of critique and source of empowerment, agency, and resistance.
 We will pursue the following questions: How have racial formations been shaped and authorized by religious idioms?
 How have struggles against racial injustice refused and reinterpreted these religious idioms?
 In what ways do notions like the prophetic, redemption, sacrifice, spirituality, and hope function in black freedom struggles?
 In what way does the idea of America, or the promise of American democracy, function as a religious category?
 How have contemporary movements parted ways with some civil rights legacies, particularly regarding gender, sexuality, and the dominance of Christianity?

-- Associate Professor of History, Political Science and Religion
+- Bass Fellow and Professor of History, Political Science and Religion

-- Senior Fellow at the Kenan Institute for Ethics
+- Director of the Religions and Public Life Initiative at the Kenan Institute for Ethics